posthtml/posthtml.org/README.md

 All HTML transformations are made by plugins.
 And these plugins are just small plain JS functions, which receive a HTML node tree, transform it, and return a modified tree.

-For more detailed information about PostHTML in general take a look at the [docs][docs].
+For more detailed information about PostHTML in general take a look at the [docs][docs-url]

 ## Maintainers